 list-loop.php- unordered list with post titles

-Use template attribute to change the template.
-The value of this attribute should be relative path to template file from plugin folder or folder of your theme.
+template attribute to change the template.
+The value of this attribute should be a relative path to template file from plugin folder or folder of your theme.
 Shortcode example:

-Do not edit templaes in plugin folder, since all your changes will be deleted at the next plugin update.
-To change one of built-in templates, you should copy it to the folder of your theme first.
+To change one of the built-in templates, you should copy it to the folder of your theme first.
 For convenience, you can copy the whole "templates" folder from plugin folder to the folder of your theme.
-Folder with templates may have other name than "templates".
+Folder with templates may have other names than "templates".
 Resulting paths to template files should look like:

 Now you can edit imported templates.
-As it was mentioned above, plugin will search for template file in the theme folder first.
+As it was mentioned above, the plugin will search for a template file in the theme folder first.

 <?php if ( $su_posts->have_posts() ) : while ( $su_posts->have_posts() ) : $su_posts->the_post(); echo '<h2>' . get_the_title() . '</h2>'; the_excerpt(); endwhile; else : echo 'Posts not found'; endif;